Our neighborhood management teams are here to help!

 I just signed my lease…

-[+] Who will pay for my family's move if I am an incoming service member or moving from off post?
+[+] Who will pay for my family's move if I am an incoming service member?

 The move will be a government transportation move.
 Once you sign the Residential Occupancy Agreement your neighborhood office will provide you with a memo to submit to Transportation to move your household goods